shannonbux/shannon-soper-portfolio/src/pages/content-editors-preview/index.md

 ## Problem 2 = unhelpful feedback

-Second, even if the collaboration method is perfect, the content of what people say can still be imperfect.
+Second, even if the website creation method is perfect, the content of what people say can still be imperfect.
 People often give unwise feedback and struggle with making decisions or coming to consensus when designing or revamping a website.

 A solution that **helps teams make better website decisions** must include: